CertifiedPyro/Archipelago/worlds/pipistrello/docs/setup_en.md

     1. Note: the password field is **not protected** and is fully visible.
 3. Press the **Connect** button in-game.
 4. Once connected, you can press **Load Game**.
 5. Start with a *new* save file.
-The game will stall for a few seconds before loading.
+The game will stall for a few seconds while loading.
 6. You should now be loaded directly into South Plaza!

 ## Hints and trackers

 There is no visual tracker yet, so please use Universal Tracker for now.
-In Universal Tracker. locations are sorted by area (in logical order).
+In Universal Tracker, locations are sorted by area in logical order, then by X and Y coordinates.